'Can't bat, can't bowl, can't field ...but he's got his own car'

 142. Phil Burnett A player and a gentleman since 2016, and brought to us via the fertile recruiting ground of the Music Faculty, Phil brings all-round ability that extends, in a first for Bodley, to actually wanting to take on scorebook duties - possibly (definitely) influenced by a commendable dislike for umpiring duties.
 On the pitch Phil is primarily a bowler, and with sliver locks flowing in the wind can be seen sedately running in early in a Bodley innings.
 To complement that most selectable of talents, Phil is steadily moving up the batting order to soon take possession of an opening spot, having discovered a penchant for classical dives and flicks.
 So to our great delight, and as is the case with all proper English clubs, we now have a proper South African all-rounder.
 Has yet to properly demonstrate his musical ability to the team, but has been known to hum diminished scale patterns whilst fielding at slip.

 4. David Busby Hmmm.
 Quite simply, the man is a genius.
 Another of Bodley's founding members, Dave befuddles the opposition by looking like Ricky Ponting, talking like Pa Larkin and batting like Brian Lara - in fact the backlift is so straight, and so high, that circling buzzards have been known to land atop it and build a nest.
 An occasional bowler beloved for delivering 'death from above', Dave's deliveries have caused many a batsman to retire hurt due to a craned neck.
 Famously, and brilliantly once played an innings in which he went for a short walk mid-over whilst still on strike, to the immense enjoyment of all watching.
-On top of all of this Dave is also responsible for Bodley's best touring story, but you'll have to see Stuart down the pub to hear it.
+On top of all of this Dave is also responsible for Bodley's best touring story, but you'll have to buy Stuart half a cider to hear it.
 As if this wasn't enough, Dave is widely regarded as the embodiment of our fine club - unassuming, smiling, frequently hilarious, and occasionally brilliant.